close icon

 A core curriculum includes the essential subjects and skills that all students are required to learn.
 It is designed to provide a solid foundation of knowledge and prepare students for further education and life beyond school.

-Sample for different types of curriculum
+Sample of different types of curriculum

 Benefits of a Core Curriculum: